ted10401/ConsolePro/README.md

 ## Intro
-The original one is great but don't contain the 'Search Filter' most important feature.
+The original one is great but doesn't contain the 'Search Filter' most important feature.
 Console Pro is the clone of Unity's Console Window with the 'Search Filter' features.
-The whole window includes four parts, title panel, upper panel, resize panel, and lower panel.
+The whole window includes four parts, the title panel, the upper panel, the resized panel, and the lower panel.

 ### Title Panel
 <img src="https://github.com/ted10401/ConsolePro/blob/master/GithubResources/consolepro-title.png">
-The title panel contains several buttons, Clear, Collapse, Clear on Play, Error Pause, Lock on Bottom, Search Filter, Show Logs,  Show Warnings, and Show Errors.
+The title panel contains several buttons, Clear, Collapse, Clear on Play, Error Pause, Lock-on Bottom, Search Filter, Show Logs,  Show Warnings, and Show Errors.

 |Feature|Description|
 |-------|-----------|